-Browse through the options available in the different panels, checking their effect on your branches as you go.
+Browse through the options available in the Format tab or the floating toolbar, checking their effect on your branches as you go.

 A quick way of copying the formatting attributes from one branch to another is to use the Format Painter .
-Select the branch whose formatting you want to copy and choose Home |Clipboard | Format Painter or press Ctrl + Shift + C. The cursor changes to a paintbrush icon .
-Click the branch you want to copy the formatting to.
+Select the branch whose formatting you want to copy and choose Home | Clipboard |

+Format Painter or press Ctrl + Shift + C. The cursor changes to a paintbrush icon branch you want to copy the formatting to.
 Pressing Ctrl while clicking the branch will let you continue copying the format to other branches by clicking each one in turn.
 To return the icon to its normal shape after the copying, click the Format Painter icon again.